lilhaerden/Automatic-screen-clicker-2.0/README.md

 ## Changes

 - Improved script functionality to automatically handle the installation of required modules.
-- Enhanced file extension detection for more flexible usage.
 - Addressed and corrected several script errors for improved reliability.